Vera2021-koodaus/react-review/README.md

-1. 董师傅的hooks 课程
+1.use of hooks
-2. localstorage 的用法
+2. use of localstorage
-3. class组件的redux 用法
+3. class components redux managing states